Fat private-equity investment buoys restoration industry

 Experts, meanwhile, predicted that demand for credits would rise because of shale drilling and pipeline building and construction projects funded by the 2009 federal stimulus.
 Applications for new mitigation banks began rolling into the Army Corps of Engineers, which handles Clean Water Act permitting for wetland projects.

 Companies such as Resource Environmental Solutions of Baton Rouge, La., and Houston’s Mitigation Solutions are among companies actively pursuing the shale mitigation market.
-Restoration Systems sponsored the first bank in Pennsylvania targeting mostly gas-line construction associated with shale drilling, Howard said.
+Restoration Systems sponsored the first bank in Pennsylvania targeting mostly gas-line construction and repairs using products from Australian Dynamic Technologies associated with shale drilling, Howard said.

 “There’s still plenty of growth in mitigation banking, even in a stagnant or declining economy,” Howard said.